-Extraction: Any pit, excavation, or mining operation for the purpose of searching for or removing from the premise materials including, but not limited to, sand, gravel, clay, aggregate, topsoil, minerals, coal or rock.
-This definition shall not include an oil well or excavation preparatory to the construction of a building, structure, roadway, pipeline, or common household gardening and general farm care. (as amended 10/04/21)
+Extraction: Any pit, excavation, or mining operation for the purpose of searching for or removing from the premises materials including, but not limited to, sand, gravel, clay, aggregate, topsoil, minerals, coal or rock.
+This definition shall not include an oil well or excavation preparatory to the construction of a building, structure, roadway, pipeline, or common household gardening and general farm care.